Tiko (footballer): Club career

-Born in Pamplona, Navarre, Tiko was a product of his hometown club CA Osasuna's youth system, alternating between the main squad and the reserves for some time, with the former competing in the Segunda División.
+Born in Pamplona, Navarre, Tiko was a product of the youth system at his hometown club CA Osasuna, alternating between the main squad and the reserves for some time, with the former competing in the Segunda División.
 His professional debut came on 10 May 1997, as he scored an injury time-winner away against CD Badajoz (1–0).

-In 1999–2000, Tiko signed with neighbours Athletic Bilbao, making his La Liga debut on 12 October 1999 in a 4–3 away victory over Málaga CF. He made 20 appearances in all competitions during the campaign, netting once.
+In August 1999, Tiko joined neighbours Athletic Bilbao (initially on loan, after the two clubs agreed to a top-level 'test' period for him in exchange for delaying the move of Pablo Orbaiz), making his La Liga debut on 12 October 1999 in a 4–3 away victory over Málaga CF. Signed permanently in December, he made 20 appearances in all competitions during the campaign, netting once.

 Tiko was an undisputed starter for the Basques from 2001 to 2006, often scoring from free kicks and dictating his team's play.
 In his final two seasons he was severely hampered by injuries and the emergence of Carlos Gurpegui and Javi Martínez, playing only seven league matches during this timeframe.

 In August 2008, deemed surplus to requirements, Tiko joined second-tier side SD Eibar on a one-year loan deal.
 He was immediately released upon his return to Athletic following the former's relegation, and retired shortly after at the age of 33.

 Subsequently, Tiko embarked on a coaching career.
 In 2015, he joined the staff of Athletic's reserves under his former Osasuna teammate José Ángel Ziganda; in 2017, he became assistant manager of CD Basconia (the former's farm team), working with Ander Alaña.